1) Loudest voice wins

 There is also the cost associated with time, where management takes much longer than needed to make a decision, or does not make a decision until far later such that the costs of goods and service have escalated.
 For example:

 Set aside costs for a moment, and consider the company’s trust, reputation, reliability, and service.
 These accolades are predicated by many things, including making good decisions.
 If we make poor ones, those tributes could be offset by skepticism, discredit, failures, and turmoil.
 Instead of being famous, the company becomes infamous.

 So, if we don’t understand the decision-making process, and how to make more effective decisions and be efficient at the same time, we can be assured that costs will not be the only thing that negatively affects us.

 Want to learn more?
 Reach out to us today for a free consultation.

-I can teach you how to reduce your struggle when you make important and strategic decisions, and improve your efficiency and effectiveness of the decisions you make at the same time.
+I can show you how to reduce your struggle in your decision-making process when you make important and strategic decisions.
+I will teach you how to improve your efficiency and effectiveness of the decisions you make.

 Sign up to hear more about news, business consulting, seminars, and events, including the RELEASE OF "Good Decisions, Better Outcomes", which is designed to help you with your decision-making process for improved choices.

 † Paluch, Dov.
 “Overconfidence bias in decision-making at different levels of management.”
 PhD diss., University of Pretoria, 2011, p.
 2.

 ‡ De Smet, Aaron, Gregor Jost, and Leigh Weiss.
 "Three Keys to Faster, Better Decisions."
 McKinsey & Company.
 Last modified May 1, 2019. https://www.mckinsey.com/business-functions/organization/our-insights/three-keys-to-faster-better-decisions.